ASCA Ethical Standards for School Counselors

 Disclosure: the act or an instance of exposure or revelation.

-Diversity: the inclusion of individuals representing more than one national origin, gender/gender identity, color, religion, socio-economic stratum, sexual orientation and the intersection of cultural and social identities.
+Diversity: the inclusion of individuals representing more than one national origin, gender identity, gender expression, ethnicity, religion, socioeconomic stratum, sexual orientation and the intersection of cultural and social identities.

 Dual Relationship: a relationship in which a school counselor is concurrently participating in two or more roles with a student.